Body Target 60Stephanie Vitorino

 For the workout, you'll need two sets of weights - lighter and heavier - and a mat.
 That's it.
 And, if you're on carpet, you might not need the mat.
 If you get tired of workouts for which you have to drag out tons of equipment, this workout might be for you.

 The 3 10-minute sections seem effective and good.
 Except for me, I didn't like them as much as I could have because they have a fair number of moves on the floor.
 However, for those of you like this, the workout might be okay.

 To me, this workout is intermediate and you have the opportunity to make it harder or easier.
 You can modify the weights you use.
 She not only includes cardio and weights, but effectively challenges your balance at multiple points throughout the workout.
 You could use a BOSU or balance disk during the balance challenges.
-Following the modifier will make the workout easier, although it won't eliminate all the moves that are hard on the knees and hands.
+Following the modifier will make the workout easier.